KatsuragiCSL/katsuragicsl.github.io/content/blogs/Mathematics/a-more-intuitive-explanation-of-burnside-lemma.md

 ### Connect the number of orbits with some sizes

 How can we deal with the annoyingly arbitrary sizes of orbits?
-When we have trouble in unifying things with different sizes is to **normalize** things by dividing by their sizes (think about normal vectors and how we construct orthonormal basis in linear algebra).
+When we have trouble in unifying things with different sizes, the first thing to try is to **normalize** things by dividing by their sizes (think about normal vectors and how we construct orthonormal basis in linear algebra).

 With this idea, it is not hard to see that $\sum\limits_{x \in X} \dfrac{1}{|\mathcal{O}_x|} =$ number of orbits, where $\mathcal{O}_x$ is the orbit of $x$.
 This is well defined since orbits are disjoint.